-Me and Kim on Cahuenga Peak
+Small summit and benchmark on Cahuenga Peak

 From the Cahuenga Peak summit, you can see the gaudy looking radio tower on the neighboring Mt Lee, which is your next destination.
 Make sure your trail shoes are properly tied and your trekking poles adjusted, because the trail down from Cahuenga Peak toward the Aileen Getty Ridge is very steep and slippery.
 You may have to use your hands to help you navigate down the trail.

 Aileen Getty Ridge Trail between Cahuenga Peak and Mt Lee